One of our counsellors will get in touch with you soon!

 Below is the recorded version of the Webinar that was held on 18th of January 2018.

 All right well hello everyone welcome to today's session and today I will be presenting the topic 5 deadliest attacks an ethical hacker is capable of ok.
-To all those who aspire to become a certified ethical hacker I'd like to introduce today's presenter mr. Sharma Prasad Das who is a certified ec-council instructor he has trained over 200 plus professionals and worked on various offensive and defensive security projects over domains including pentesting defensive security forensic investigation Linux and windows security software-defined data center security secure storage cluster policy and different network security postures in data center before we proceed let's all set up some guidelines for an easy flow of the session 1 before the webinar begins everyone will be muted to prevent the noise disturbance to the presenter for asking questions you can please send a message over the chat or raise a hand you have an option two questions will be taken by the presenter during the session why a chat you can also email your questions to support at grey campus.com I repeat its support at grey campus.com will be very happy to take your questions and give you more information we will also have a dedicated question and answer session at the end of the webinar okay also stay tuned for details on payment plan for CEH training and certification at the end of the webinar okay now we'll go ahead with the session today or what do you mr. shama Prasad does yeah thank you so good morning guys so this is shama here and I'm want to share my screen right now first I hope everyone can see my screen I'm going to present today particular types of attacks which is running nowadays a lot and yeah what ethical hackers do by those attacks and how they do penetration testing to find out not only the vulnerabilities but also to find out multiple types of exploits and how to do a penetration testing successfully and how to generate a report and how to submit it so these are the things done by the ethical hackers I will be discussing more about this penetration testing and I will show you some of the deadliest attack which can be done by ethical hacker.
+To all those who aspire to become a certified ethical hacker I'd like to introduce today's presenter mr. Sharma Prasad Das who is a certified ec-council instructor he has trained over 200 plus professionals and worked on various offensive and defensive security projects over domains including pentesting defensive security forensic investigation Linux and windows security software-defined data center security secure storage cluster policy and different network security postures in data center before we proceed let's all set up some guidelines for an easy flow of the session 1 before the webinar begins everyone will be muted to prevent the noise disturbance to the presenter for asking questions you can please send a message over the chat or raise a hand you have an option two questions will be taken by the presenter during the session why a chat you can also email your questions to support at grey campus.com I repeat its support at grey campus.com will be very happy to take your questions and give you more information we will also have a dedicated question and answer session at the end of the webinar okay also stay tuned for details on payment plan for CEH training and certification (also consider checking this perfect guide for cyber security certification) at the end of the webinar okay now we'll go ahead with the session today or what do you mr. shama Prasad does yeah thank you so good morning guys so this is shama here and I'm want to share my screen right now first I hope everyone can see my screen I'm going to present today particular types of attacks which is running nowadays a lot and yeah what ethical hackers do by those attacks and how they do penetration testing to find out not only the vulnerabilities but also to find out multiple types of exploits and how to do a penetration testing successfully and how to generate a report and how to submit it so these are the things done by the ethical hackers I will be discussing more about this penetration testing and I will show you some of the deadliest attack which can be done by ethical hacker.

 I will be starting with the difference between vulnerability as analysis and penetration testing so before moving to pond ability analysis and penetration testing I will emphasize on what exactly security what exactly information security and what is cyber security I'm want to discuss about that then I'll move to what exactly the things happens when ethical hacker do a penetration testing and when these things come into picture so that I'm want to discuss there then I will I'll be showing you multiple type of sniffing passwords using qua sir so I want to show you how to sniff a particular network right and how you can get the user ID and password from the network there are multiple ways are there I'm want to show you two different ways one will be from the local machine from where we can sniff it by the local network interface card and the other one I'm want to show you is how we can sniff a remote device or remote computer system and then I'll move with performing a man-in-the-middle attack using one of the tool well-known tool that is called enable that is what I'm want to show you there and then we'll move with some of the doors and Dos attacks so there are two doors attacks I am want to show you today one will be sync loading attack which happens over tcp/ip protocol basically the flag the tcp flag which is want to enable there and it is going to send continuous packets over the network to capture the bandwidth so that the machines network bandwidth use fully by the attacking machine or by the attacker or by the ethical hackers machine through which he is doing the attack okay so that is one of the Dos attack I'm want to show you and the other one will be a city big flooding using DOS HTTP so this is one of the tool which helped us to do a particular kind of flooding with over port number 80 that is the HTTP service port right so that is want to show you about that port and then will move with no performing distributed Dos using one of the tool called HOIC so I will tell you how exactly a well-crafted sophisticated Dos attack happens over multiple but machines or you can see jam in machines right so multiple machines with multiple threat they actually do that and it will be not only called as Dos it will be called as distributed dos attack or denial of service attack so these are the few attacks we are going to see and I will be taking a small break in between before showing the dos attack so that I need to go for my environment from EC Council I lab but I'm want show you all these things so let me quickly start with what exactly cyber security is and what exactly the information security is and what each security so people are confused with these all things and when they want to start working on this area or wanted they make it as a profession they are all confuse with this what exactly from where we need to start so let me tell you here what is security now security is a simple term where we protect something it may be a physical security or it may be a security over network or it may be a security over a particular host machine or you can say your simple your laptops and your mobile devices alright so it can be anything which is which we are protecting all right even your home also now the lock locking systems and all those things and now that will be a simple term it is called security and when it comes to information security information security means protecting the data right protecting the information which is used to run a particular business right it's it's business critical information's but which normally runs from data centers where data will be in process that is using the server resources data data will be in motion from server to client that will be network resources and data will be in dressed that is the storage resources these three things will be part of data center and yeah now it has been moved to cloud right now right so you will see the things I'm working from cloud environment now whenever is ethical hacker we are into penetration testing or we are doing penetration testing so there what happens we get different environments so it may be a normal data center or it may be cloud empowerment but so whenever we do penetration testing we need to understand that okay so the information security has been given over maybe it's a cloud environment or maybe a normal data center environment so that's the that's where we provide information security so it is protecting the internal network right or it is protecting the host machines right so these all things comes under to protect a particular set of data which is in a data center or it may be in the cloud data center.